-- Add the ground chicken, chili powder, cumin, oregano and salt.
-Break up chicken with a spatula and cook until it begins to brown, about five minutes.
+- Add the ground chicken and cook until it begins to brown.
+Add chili powder, cumin, oregano and salt and continue cooking for about five minutes.

 - Add the butternut squash, beans, chicken broth and Sriracha hot chili sauce and bring to a boil.
 Reduce heat to medium-low and simmer for at least 20 minutes.

 - Ladle chili into six bowls and squeeze a lime wedge over each serving.
 Top with cilantro, cojita cheese and additional Sriracha hot chili sauce if desired.